| Special Rules for Certain Employees

 statute of limitations) by filing an amended return on Form 1040X for each previous year

+during the retroactive period.
 If you receive a lump-sum disability severance payment and are later awarded VA

 disability benefits, do not include in your income the portion of the severance payment